 The servo pulls on the strings to steer the parachute, ensuring the payload is safely and accurately dropped onto the target.

-I developed a Convolutional Neural Network (CNN) using Python and Tensorflow to predict the short-term behavior of stocks with a remarkable 71% accuracy.
+I developed a CNN using Python and TensorFlow to predict short-term stock behavior with 71% accuracy.

 This project uses reinforcement learning to enable the model to learn from its environment and improve its performance over time.
 I set the agent to be the snake, the positive reward to be the food, the negative reward to be hitting itself, and the environment to be the playable space.